Click here to switch polarity.

 - Mickey Mousing: The musical score is synchronized to the progression of the levels.

-- Nintendo Hard: Good Lord, though this is somewhat mitigated by the fact that the console versions give out more credits as you log in more game time.
+- Nintendo Hard: Good Lord, though this is somewhat mitigated by the fact that the console versions give out more credits as you log in more game time, and that even on the harder difficulties, it is relatively tame when compared to its predecessor, Radiant Silvergun.
 Good luck unlocking most of the secret content though, which usually requires 1-credit clears of different game modes.

 - Pacifist Run: It is perfectly possible to complete Ikaruga without ever firing a single shot.
 Doing so for an entire level earns you the rank of "Dot Eater!"

-- Power Limiter: The Ikaruga and Ginkei have these to prevent their ships from blowing themselves up with excess power.
+- Power Limiter: The Ikaruga and Ginkei have these to prevent their ships from blowing up from storing too much excess power.
 Turning this off allows the pilot(s) to use the Dangerous Forbidden Technique and destroy the final boss in a Heroic Sacrifice.

 - Rank Inflation: Good luck getting those elusive "S++" rankings, buddy!